d-callan/hyphy-mcp/README.md

-# HyPhy MCP Full-Stack Application
+# HyPhy Full-Stack Agentic Web Application

 A full-stack application for phylogenetic analysis using HyPhy methods through a natural language interface.
 This project combines a Node.js Genkit client with integrated HyPhy tools and a Svelte chat UI to enable AI-powered analysis of FASTA sequence alignments.

+I call him MonkeyBot.

 ## Project Architecture